manavdakshini/validation2u/metasploit/metasploit.md

     ![](./images/ftp.png)

-6. Enter the command **use scanner/ftp/anonymous** to select the modlue and to list the info about module enter the command **info**.
+6. Enter the command **use scanner/ftp/anonymous** to select the modlue.
+7. To list the info about module enter the command **info**.

     ![](./images/useinfo.png)

-7. Enter the command **set RHOSTS 172.22.117.150** to set the RHOSTS value to the remote host's IP address.
+8. Enter the command **set RHOSTS 172.22.117.150** to set the RHOSTS value to the remote host's IP address.

     ![](./images/rhosts.png)

-8. Enter command **exploit** to launch the module.
+9. Enter command **exploit** to launch the module.

     ![](./images/exploit.png)

+11. Enter command **exit** to exit from the MSFConsole.